 For Jay, it's the same blasé attitude that tended to get him in trouble on the gridiron.
 The one that gives fuel to an urban legend about the quarterback being approached by a Vandy alum as he stood at a urinal.
 The guy told him he was certain they knew some of the same people and was eager to compare notes, but, as the tale goes, Jay wasn't into it, simply leaning back and bellowing, "Dooooooonnnnnntttt caaaaarrre!"

-But those close to him swear he's not indifferent when it comes to his career, just misunderstood.
+Whether there's any truth to that story is beside the point—it's the persona he was assigned.
+Though those close to him swear he was never the least bit indifferent when it came to his career, rather simply misunderstood.
 Obviously he cared about winning, about earning his multi-million-dollar paycheck.
 But he wasn't going to bother himself with worrying about what haters thought of him as he went about the business of doing his damn job.

-"I'll say this: There was never a time when we were on the field that Jay didn't take his job 100 percent seriously," former Vanderbilt wide receiver George Smith III insisted to Bleacher Report last year.
+"I'll say this: There was never a time when we were on the field that Jay didn't take his job 100 percent seriously," former Vanderbilt wide receiver George Smith III insisted to Bleacher Report in 2017.
 "Never."

 Echoed onetime Chicago Bears defensive end Corey Wootton, "He's like, 'Hey, I'm getting paid to do what I love.
 I couldn't care less what you people are thinking.'
 If more people thought that, we wouldn't see as many Twitter back-and-forths between players and fans.
 You have to respect that."